Dodd College

 Dodd College was a private junior college for women located in Shreveport, Louisiana.
-It was founded in 1927 by Monroe E. Dodd a pastor, who headed the Southern Baptist Convention from 1934 to 1935 and was a radio preacher.
+It was founded in 1927 by Monroe E. Dodd, a radio preacher who headed the Southern Baptist Convention from 1934 to 1935.
 Dodd College closed in 1942.
+The college had a chapter of Sigma Iota Chi sorority.

 Among the chairmen of the trustees was W. Scott Wilkinson, a Shreveport lawyer who served in the state House from 1920 to 1924.